-9.12 As mentioned in the text (page 336), during (or after) a computation of a TM there is no (general, effective) procedure to determine the position of the rightmost cell containing a non-blank symbol.
+7.13 As mentioned in Example 7.21, during (or after) a computation of a TM there is no (general, effective) procedure to determine the position of the rightmost cell containing a non-blank symbol.
 Simply walking to the right does not give insight in whether the last non-blank has been seen or whether there might still be another one.
 As we discuss now also more subtle methods will not work.

-a Assume we have a module TM T_0 which when started on a tape will move the head to the rightmost position on the tape containg a non-blank (if the tape is completely blank it moves the head to cell 0) and then stop.
+Assume we have a module TM T_0 which when started on a tape will move the head to the rightmost position on the tape containg a non-blank (if the tape is completely blank it moves the head to cell 0) and then stop.